Rohan0497/hr-assist/README.md

 After saving, **restart Claude Desktop**.
 Then open the **Tools** tab and confirm that `hr-assist` appears in the list.
-You don’t need to run any Python commands manually.
+You donÔÇÖt need to run any Python commands manually.
 Claude will manage that.

 ---